Zinggi/elm-2d-game/README.md

 If you want to create a "real" game, I strongly recommend other options such as Unity / Unreal3/4 / LibGdx etc...

-## Vision

-The vision for this library is to grow into something bigger.
-Currently it only provides a way to render things to the screen.

-It does not provide a way to structure your physics/gameplay code, no resource management, no input management, no sound, no networking, etc.

-However, the idea is that each of the mentioned missing topics can be created as a separate package that would live under the same namespace.
-E.g. a resource manager for textures (but eventually for sounds too) might live in a package called `elm-game-resources` and provide the namespace `Game.Resources`

 ## Examples
  * [Bouncy ball](https://zinggi.github.io/elm-2d-game-examples/bouncyBall.html) / [src](https://github.com/Zinggi/elm-2d-game-examples/blob/master/bouncyBall.elm)